-Using your Strategies & Tactics book, you should read the sections at the beginning entitled "How to Use This Book" (pages xix to xxiii) and "How to Attack the MBE" (pages xxv to xlix).
-There are some excellent suggestions in these pages, so you should come back and refresh your memory by rereading portions during the course, and even after you have passed the course and are studying for the bar exam.
+Using Emanuel's Strategies & Tactics book (available at the MSLAW reserve desk), you should read the sections at the beginning entitled "How to Use This Book" (pages xix to xxiii) and "How to Attack the MBE" (pages xxv to xlix).
+There are some excellent suggestions in these pages, so you should come back and refresh your memory by rereading portions during the semester, and even after you have passed the course and are studying for the bar exam.